 Tim Hodson responds, “Just because you have the ability to say what you want, doesn’t meant that there are not any repercussions from it.
 Harvard can take any action they want and the First Amendment doesn’t apply here.”

 The First Amendment protects one’s right to say or do something absent government reprisal.
 It doesn’t protect someone from any social consequences.
 Harvard, as part of the private sphere, may admit any students it chooses.
 Harvard has the right to not admit students whose values do not align with the school’s.
 Making racist and explicit jokes on Social Media reflects the character of the students.
 That’s part of another First Amendment right, called free association.
 We have the right to choose with whom we will associate, free also of government coercion.

 Although these students have a right to share their jokes on Facebook and other forms of Social Media, Harvard has a right to not be associated with those jokes or people who make them.
 Waving the First Amendment flag only reflects the flag-bearer’s fundamental misunderstanding of the difference between government censorship and private consequences.
 So instead of hiding behind the First Amendment, call Harvard’s decision what it is—negative social consequences for bad online behavior.

 Think Before You Post

-> The best advice that Craig Ashton and Tim Hodson provide is use common sense.
+The best advice that Craig Ashton and Tim Hodson provide is to use common sense.
 Just think before you post.
 That’s because once you put out something online, it’s hard, if not impossible, to take it back.